Gran Sasso raid: Mussolini's imprisonment

 Mussolini was arrested on the king's orders by the Carabinieri on 25 July just after he left the king's private residence, and he was initially brought to the Podgora Carabinieri Headquarters in Trastevere.
 In the afternoon he was transferred to the Carabinieri Cadet School in the vía Legnano, where he was held until 27 July.
 On 27 July, military police led by general Francesco Saverio Pólito took Mussolini to Gaeta, boarded the ship Persefone and imprisoned Mussolini in an isolated house on the island of Ponza in the Tyrrhenian Sea from 12:00 on 28 July to 7 August.
-From 7-27 August, Mussolini was held in a private villa on La Maddalena.
+Between 7 and 27 August, Mussolini was held in a private villa on La Maddalena.
 From 28 August, he was kept at the Hotel Campo Imperatore, which was built on a remote and defendable mountain plateau 2,112 metres above sea level in the Gran Sasso d'Italia mountain range.
 A ski station was located next to the hotel, linked with a cable car.
 The hotel was one of originally three planned hotels (but the only one that was ever built) shaped in the letters 'D', 'V' and 'X', together 'DVX', the Latin word meaning "leader", from which Mussolini's Italian title il Duce was derived.
-The D-shaped Hotel Campo Imperatore constructed to celebrate Mussolini's rule served as his prison for several weeks.
+The D-shaped Hotel Campo Imperatore, constructed to celebrate Mussolini's rule, served as his prison for several weeks.